 Quick, find the nearest clock.
 What time is it where you are?
 Have you ever traveled to another place and experienced a time change?
 Maybe you know someone who lives far away and is a few hours ahead of you.
 How is that possible?
 Is it time travel?
 Of course not!
 They just live in a different time zone.

-The Earth spins on an imaginary pole called its “axis.”
-Every 24 hours, the Earth makes a complete rotation — or one full turn — on its axis.
+To understand time zones, start by thinking about the shape of the Earth.
+You know our planet is a sphere that spins on an imaginary pole called its axis.
+Every 24 hours, the Earth makes a complete rotation.
 We call each full turn a day.

-If we had one single time zone for Earth, noon would be the middle of the day in some places, but it would be morning, evening and the middle of the night in others.
-Since different parts of the Earth enter and exit daylight at different times, we need different time zones.
+Imagine if the entire Earth had a single time zone.
+Noon would be the middle of the day in some places, but it would be morning, evening, and the middle of the night in others.
+Since different parts of Earth enter and exit daylight at different times, we need different time zones.

-In the late 1800s, a group of scientists figured out a way to divide the world into different time zones.
-In order to build the time zone map, they studied Earth’s movements.
+In the late 1800s, a group of scientists came up with a new system for time zones.
+They called it standard time.
+To build the time zone map, they studied Earth’s movements.

-Distance between the zones is greatest at the equator and shrinks to zero at the poles, due to the curvature of the Earth.
-Since the equator is approximately 24,902 miles long, the distance between time zones at the equator is approximately 1038 miles.
+Distance between the zones is greatest at the equator.
+It shrinks to zero at the poles because of the curvature of Earth.
+Since the equator is about 24,902 miles long, the distance between time zones at the equator is approximately 1,038 miles.